 - Ten Spies of Canaan — Killed by God.
 Moses sent twelve spies into Canaan and ten came back with a discouraging, negative, false report about the giants being too big to defeat.
 This led to crying, complaining and refusal to obey God and take the land.
 Many died as a result.

 Lesson: Faithless, negative, pessismistic gossiping about the camp like we see at church about the leaders can have serious consequences.

 - Ananias & Sapphira – Killed by God.
-As covered above, they tried to look good, more generous than they were perhaps to gain acclaim or position among the saints, like Barnabas had, by giving the proceeds of the land he sold.
+As covered above, they tried to look good, more generous than they were, perhaps to gain acclaim or position among the saints, like Barnabas had, by giving the proceeds of the land he sold.

 Lesson: This story makes me think of the big tithers at churches.
 They use their money to impress and get standing, position and influence.
 When they leave their home church and country, they lose their status they had and may crave having it again.
 When they come to Judea and see the uncomfortable conditions, they may be like, “Where do I sign up for the VIP status/treatment here?
 How much do I have to give (or look like I'm giving)?”

 I hope the examples above give you some helpful food for thought.